meabhaykr/Diabetes_Prediction_SQL_Analysis/README.md

 13. Insert new patient data with sample values.
 14. Delete all patients with heart disease.
 15. Find patients with hypertension but not diabetes using the EXCEPT operator.
-16. Define a unique constraint on the `patient_id` column to enforce uniqueness.
+16. Define a unique constraint on the "patient_id" column to enforce uniqueness.
 17. Create a view displaying Patient IDs, ages, and BMI values.

 ## ⚙️ Performance Optimization